openZH/startercode-generator_openZH/README.md

 ## Overview

-This repo provides a Python script that generates starter code notebooks from a metadata JSON of open data shops.
-You can execute the script manually or trigger it regularly (e.g. every night) with a GitHub Action that we provide here too and by that create code notebooks for every dataset in your data shop.
+This repo provides a Python script that generates starter code notebooks from the metadata JSON of an open data shop.
+You can execute the script manually or trigger it regularly (e.g., every night) with a GitHub Action that we provide here, thereby creating code notebooks for every dataset in your data shop.

 The script also generates a README file that contains a list of all datasets and links to the corresponding notebooks that you can use as an overview for your users.
 You can expose this easily as a website with GitHub Pages.

 The execution of the script is lightweight and takes only a couple of minutes, depending on the number of datasets in your data portal.

-Your users get notebooks that are specifically tailored for every one of your datasets.
-They are already set with the most recent dataset metadata and code snippets.
-Users can start their analysis for your datasets right away with just a couple of clicks or even just one single click if they use Google Colab.
+Your users get notebooks that are specifically tailored to each of your datasets.
+They are already configured with the most recent dataset metadata and code snippets.
+Users can start their analysis of your datasets right away with just a couple of clicks – or even a single click if they use Google Colab.

 The result looks like [this](https://github.com/openZH/starter-code-openZH).